 Water is considered the “universal solvent” and easily carries pollutants with it wherever it flows.
 Water pollution is any contamination of water with chemicals or other foreign substances that are detrimental to human, plant, or animal health.
-These pollutants include soil from construction sites, fertilizers and pesticides from agricultural and residential runoff; sewage and food processing waste; lead, mercury, and other heavy metals; chemical wastes from industrial discharges; and chemical contamination from hazardous waste sites.
-Worldwide, nearly 2 billion people drink contaminated water that could be harmful to their health.
+Common pollutants in Cumming include soil erosion from construction sites, fertilizers and pesticides from agricultural and residential lawns and commercial dumpster drainage.

 For more information, see the EPA web site.